kamranayub/kamranayub.github.io/input/posts/2017-07-12-conditional-dependency-injection.md

 ## That's All, Folks

+I waited to publish this post until my coworker reviewed it and tried my suggestions, I sent them my sample code below.
+Their response was, verbatim:

+> Thanks, and thanks again for all of the time you put into this.
+This is the most thorough response I think I’ve ever gotten to almost anything.

+Aw, thanks!
+I'm glad it helped and maybe writing up this thinking process will help others who are considering refactoring their code too.

 You can find the code for this example [on my GitHub](https://github.com/kamranayub/kamranayub.github.io/tree/source/code/2017-07-12-conditional-injection).

 There's probably a few things I should mention: